 Our winter service runs from 1 October to 30 April.
-During this time our team of 21 staff and 19 gritters are on standby 24 hours a day, 7 days a week.
+During this time our operatives and gritting vehicles are on standby 24 hours a day, 7 days a week.

 We have 5 weather stations across Sheffield that provide us with up-to-the-minute weather forecasts, helping us to decide when we need to grit the city’s roads.

 - priority 1 routes – the main arterial routes which link Sheffield to other major cities and motorways